Easy Cast

 Eventually I gave up trying to find a standard solution and wrote my own,

-starting with one particular problem (converting between usize
+starting with one particular problem (converting between usize and u32

 indices in KAS-text, which stores many text and list indices).
 This tiny